Bisaloo/asymptor/cran-comments.md

 * This is a new release.
 * Following Gregor Seyer's comments:

-Year was added in the references in DESCRIPTION
+- Year was added in the references in DESCRIPTION
+- Examples from unexported functions are removed